PolygenceJustinZ/BSE_Template_Portfolio/index.md

 ## Challenges
 Writing the code itself was a challenge, since working with the hardware was often unreliable.
 The code would return inaccurate measurements, as being run too sporadically would result in low AQI values, and being run too frequently would result in high AQI values.
 Another challenge was dealing with the data upload rate limit for the Adafruit IO.

 When testing the device, it is recommended to run it in a suitable environment.
 The PM 2.5 sensor can sense a consderable distance compared to its size, so even air pollution from a few meters away can result in high environment sensings.

+## Video

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone